School stories of support for established principals

 Her ex-MoE advisor suggested that she should contact Evaluation Associates for support.
 The principal was delighted to learn that she could work with the same person who had advised her in her second year of principalship through the beginning principal programme.
 In her own words, “I would have chosen her.
 She has credibility.
 She’s dealt with similar problems in her own school and has done the hard yards.”

-The principal found the LA to be the ideal, non-biased sounding board.
-The LA listened carefully, then worked with the principal to analyse the situation, pick out the important things to focus on and co-construct a path forward, step by step.
+The principal found the PA to be the ideal, non-biased sounding board.
+The PA listened carefully, then worked with the principal to analyse the situation, pick out the important things to focus on and co-construct a path forward, step by step.
 In the short time the two have been working together, the principal has taken decisive action to begin to resolve the complexity of the employment situation and to clarify the roles of other senior staff members.

 Vignette Three

 The experienced and capable principal of this medium sized primary school asked for initial support with delicate staffing issues and then subsequent high-end demands including health and safety concerns, official information inquiries, and even an event requiring the traumatic incident team.
-The resultant stress, along with the day-to-day complexity of contemporary principalship, might have seen her leave the profession, if it were not for the support of the LA.
+The resultant stress, along with the day-to-day complexity of contemporary principalship, might have seen her leave the profession, if it were not for the support of the PA.

-Her connection with the LA for her area has been, in her words, a game changer for her and the school.
+Her connection with the PA for her area has been, in her words, a game changer for her and the school.
 His skills of deep listening, mentoring and giving advice where appropriate have given her the means to lead the school confidently again.

-As the events unfolded, the LA convinced the principal that was happening in her school was not normal, and that it was natural to feel stressed by it.
+As the events unfolded, the PA convinced the principal that was happening in her school was not normal, and that it was natural to feel stressed by it.
 With encouragement and humour, he worked with her to find ways of responding non-emotively to conflict situations.
 She now understands that, while acknowledging problems, she doesn’t have to respond or find solutions immediately.
 She has learnt that letting the heat go out of a situation leads to better outcomes and less stress.

-The LA’s balance of honest challenge and support has helped the principal not only to deal with demanding situations but to address pedagogical challenges, build effective relationships with other teachers and get a better sense of what the school is all about.
+The PA’s balance of honest challenge and support has helped the principal not only to deal with demanding situations but to address pedagogical challenges, build effective relationships with other teachers and get a better sense of what the school is all about.
 She now feels optimistic and agentic, well able to negotiate the prevailing complexity of the principal’s role.

 These vignettes were originally published in the New Zealand Principal magazine, June 2019.